 - In the legend of the Niflungs, King Gunnar of the Niflungs is thrown into a snake pit to die by his treacherous brother-in-law Atli.
 Related in Prose Edda, Poetic Edda and Völsunga saga.

-- The Grand Vizier, after learning that all their other methods of execution are out of order, reluctantly has Rincewind thrown into the snake pit.
+- In Sourcery the Grand Vizier, after learning that all their other methods of execution are out of order, reluctantly has Rincewind thrown into the snake pit.
 It turns out to contain one snake, which hides in the corner.
 It's the snake pit, not the snakes pit.

-- There's also Lord Vetinari's scorpion pit, but it's only for mimes.
+- Lord Vetinari is said to have a scorpion pit, but it's only for mimes and other street performers.

 - One of Captain Bimbo's traps in Zortic.

 - During a pyramid exploration story in Sluggy Freelance, Torg and Riff nearly fall into one of these.
 However, since Bun Bun stole all their food before they left for the trip, they end up using the snakes for food instead.

 - In Gastrophobia, Phobia and Gastro get thrown into a snake pit by a shapeshifter.

 - Parodied (link SFW) in Oglaf.
 A criminal is sentenced to be thrown into the snake pit... where the snakes judge him for not being a snake, and ask him to either snake up or leave.
 And there's no way out of the snake pit, because snakes hate ladders, so the criminal and the snakes just sit there in uncomfortable silence.

 King: Yesssss!
 Experience the awkwardness of... the snake pit!